-As far as scientists can tell, lactose intolerance is an inherited genetic process that manifests itself as a kittens diet becomes less reliant on milk.
-It might be another one of nature little tricks.
-As a kitten begins to grow, its dietary needs change.
-Lactose intolerance might be a way of encouraging kittens to reject mothers milk in favour of some solid foods.
+As far as scientists can tell, lactose intolerance is an inherited genetic process that manifests itself as a kitten’s diet becomes less reliant on milk.
+It might be another one of natures little tricks.
+As a kitten begins to grow, his dietary needs change.
+Lactose intolerance might be a way of encouraging kittens to reject mothers’ milk in favour of some solid foods.

 At the moment, there's no cure for lactose intolerance.
 That's why it's really important to recognise the symptom and then limit (or completely restrict) the amount of dairy your cat consumes.

 Most cats develop lactose intolerance at around 8 weeks of age, which is when they're weaned off their mother's milk.
 Other cats develop it much later in life.

 Feeding your cat ice-cream

 If you still want to treat your cat with a bit of ice cream, then a few licks here and there is more than enough.
 Any more than that and you risk making them sick.
 Plus, ice-cream has no nutritional benefits.
 Added to the fact that your cat is probably lactose intolerant, is giving them a little bit of ice-cream really worth it?

 Cats are not designed to eat chocolate.
 That's because it contains an organic compound called theobromine.
 Cats can't process theobromine, meaning it builds up to toxic levels in the bloodstream quickly.